BongiweSibeko/art_gallery_inventory/README.md

 # Art Gallery Inventory Tracker

 A beginner-friendly Python project for managing artwork in a small gallery.

-This version is intentionally much simpler than a full data-engineering platform.
-It focuses on entry-level skills that are easier to explain in an interview or assessment:
+It now includes an optional **cloud-computing feature** for backing up and restoring the SQLite inventory database with **Amazon S3**.

+## Skills demonstrated

 - Python classes and objects
-- Lists and loops
-- Functions and simple validation
+- Lists, loops, functions, and validation
-- Reading and writing a SQLite database with Python's built-in `sqlite3` module
+- SQLite with Python's built-in `sqlite3` module
 - Error handling with `try` / `except`
-- Unit testing with Python's built-in `unittest`
+- Unit testing with `unittest`
+- Cloud object storage with Amazon S3
+- Environment variables for cloud configuration
+- Separation between local storage and cloud storage

 ## Features